The right to madness

-In the presence of François Pain and Jean-Claude Polack (psychoanalyst and director of the french review Chimères)
+In the presence of François Pain and Jean-Claude Polack (psychoanalyst and editor of Chimères magazine)

-The private clinic of Borders founded by Jean Oury and a group of young psychiatrists, influenced by the psychiatric revolution of the Forties, then per May 68, sought “to make live the patients all while curing them”.
-This movement, whose psychoanalyst Felix Guattari was a vibrating figure, took into account the creative and productive dimension of the madness, and redrew, while being torn off with repressive dimensions of traditional psychiatry and psychoanalytical conformism, of new relationship between looking after and neat.
-Calling into question the hierarchies, the divisions of the labour, it placed the institution like centers therapeutic device.
+The Clinique de la Borde, founded by Jean Oury and a group of young psychiatrists influenced by the psychiatric revolution of the ’40s and then by May ’68, sought “to make patients live while curing them”.
+This movement, of which the psychoanalyst Félix Guattari was a vibrant figure, took into account the creative and productive dimension of madness, and, by breaking away from the repressive dimensions of traditional psychiatry and psychoanalytic conformism, redesigned the relationship between carer and cared-for.
+Challenging hierarchies and divisions of labor, he placed the institution at the center of the therapeutic process.

 by Igor Barrère (1977, 60’)

-Texts and programmation : Kantuta Quiros & Aliocha Imhoff
+Texts & curating : Kantuta Quiros & Aliocha Imhoff